The Houses at Upper End, Shipton: A History

 Here we have an extract from an OS map dating from 1881 which shows the buildings opposite the Green that were in existence at that time, (highlighted with a red dot).
 But which was the parish room?

 Any ideas or handed down memories would be much appreciated.
-Please use the comments box below, or visit “Memories of the Wychwoods” on Facebook.
+Please contact us, or visit “Memories of the Wychwoods” on Facebook.

 A Short History of Milton-under-Wychwood High Street